Kaiser Darrin: End of production

 Kaiser's hope that the Darrin would entice dealers to order more of the company's standard models did not prove true.
 By early 1954, many Kaiser franchises had either switched to other auto makers or had gone out of business.
 Few ordered any Darrins at all.
-Since consumer confidence in Kaiser's future had become low, buyers generally did not want to purchase any Kaiser, let alone one that, while attractive, also seemed impractical and was priced as a luxury item.
+Since consumer confidence in Kaiser's future had become low, buyers generally did not want to purchase any Kaiser, let alone one that, while considered attractive, also seemed impractical and was priced as a luxury item.
 A lack of orders prompted Kaiser in July to reduce the Darrin's wholesale price by about five percent.
 Later that month, the company's general sales manager, Roy Abernethy, offered substantial dealer incentives on all Kaisers.
 These included a $700 trade-in allowance on any Darrin.

 While Kaiser had set a goal of selling 1,000 Darrins a year, production had not reached half that number and the factory where the Darrin was manufactured was backlogged with unsold cars.
 The lease on that plant, located in Jackson, Michigan, was about to expire.
 Either a renewed lease on that facility or the establishment of a new assembly line elsewhere would be needed if Darrin production was to continue past the end of 1954.
 Given this and the fact that neither dealer orders nor sales showed any signs of improving, Kaiser stopped production in August 1954.

 Another factor in the Darrin's demise was a freak snowstorm that hit Toledo in the winter of 1953-54.
 Fifty Darrins that had been stored in the yard of the Kaiser-Willys plant there remained buried in snow for several months.
 When they were finally dug out, their fiberglass bodies were deemed too deteriorated to sell as new and Kaiser ordered them scrapped.
 At this point, Darrin intervened, demanding that the company not scrap his creation.
 Since Darrin had retained rights to the car's design, which Kaiser had built under license, Kaiser offered him the cars at a token price as an appeasement.
 Darrin bought them and had them shipped to Santa Monica.